bluwy/giget-core/README.md

   - `TemplateProvider`: The function must return a `TemplateInfo` instead of null.
 If it fails to handle something, it should try a helpful error.
   - `TemplateInfo`: It no longer allows returning arbitrary keys in the object.
 - The returned object has the `TemplateInfo` on the `info` property instead of spreading on the returned object.
-- Any `GIGET_` environment variables support are removed.
+- `GIGET_` environment variables support is removed.
 They should be passed as explicit options instead.
+- Fetch proxy support is removed ([awaiting builtin solution](https://github.com/nodejs/node/issues/43187)).

 ## Attribution